raspberrypilearning/astro-pi-guide/inputs-outputs/buttons.md

 ![](images/buttons_GPIO.png)

-*Note the orientation of the pin diagram is with the Ethernet and USB ports facing downwards and the row of pins being on the right hand side of the Pi.*
+Note the orientation of the pin diagram is with the Ethernet and USB ports facing downwards and the row of pins on the right hand side of the Pi.

-This means that this set up cannot be exactly replicated if you're using an old Model A or B Pi.
-If this applies to you then you can just choose other pins but be sure to modify the pin numbering in your code so that it will work on a flight unit before you submit via the competition website.
+This means that this set up cannot be exactly replicated if you're using an old model A or B Pi.
+If you are using an older model, you can choose other pins but be sure to modify the pin numbering in your code so that it will work on a flight unit before you submit via the competition website.

 These are the pin assignments: